MFA Student Mailboxes

 - If you are an out-of-state student, see the MFA Handbook section for information on establishing North Carolina residency.
 Please also see the Graduate School’s Residency Information webpage.

-- After you have registered for classes, get your UNCW ID card (UNCW OneCard) and buy a parking permit.
+- On UNCW orientation day, get your UNCW ID card (UNCW OneCard) and buy a parking permit.
 For both, go to Auxiliary Services (Warwick Center).

 - After you declare your intent to enroll, a UNCW e-mail account will be automatically set up for you.
 We will rely heavily on UNCW e-mail throughout your time in our program; please activate your account and check it regularly (off-campus addresses will not be used for departmental communication).
 To activate your e-mail account and for other important information on technology services for students, please visit http://uncw.edu/ITSD/help/newemail.html.